-The plasmid pEX18kan was modified to create the in-frame deletion of hfq, as previously described (Charity et al. 2007).
+The plasmid pEX18kan was modified to create the in-frame deletion construct to delete hfq as previously described (Charity et al. 2007).
 Flanking regions of ~1000 base pairs from both sides of the hfq gene were amplified by PCR.
 Primers amplifying the DNA adjacent to the gene included the first three or last three codons of the open reading frame and DNA specifying a NotI site, which also encodes an alanine linker (5´-GCGGCCGCT-3´).
-The two fragments were cloned into BamHI/KpnI-digested pEX18kan, yielding pKL111 pEXΔhfq; this plasmid was used to construct deletion via allelic exchange as described below.
+The two fragments were cloned into BamHI/KpnI-digested pEX18kan, yielding pKL111 pEXΔhfq.

+VSV-G tagging integration vector